You’re a lawyer.

 - Organize the scanned files so you easily find key information at the drop of a hat.
 Or dime.
 Pick your cliché.

-- Get to that key information anywhere, anytime—even from your (extra smart) smartphone.
+- Access your key information anywhere, anytime—even from your (extra smart) smartphone.

-- Understand exactly which cloud services you can safely use, without tripping over ethics landmines.
+- Learn which cloud services you can safely use, without tripping over ethics landmines.

-- Get those mandatory CLE credits–even Ethics and Professionalism.
+- Louisiana attorneys: get CLE credits–even Ethics and Professionalism.

-- Spend more time out of the office doing fun stuff, as opposed to being stuck in your office doing mindless drudgery (this is the Information Age not the Industrial Age, and that’s precisely what we do here–help you transition.)
+- All attorneys: spend more time out of the office doing fun stuff, as opposed to being stuck in your office doing mindless drudgery (this is the Information Age not the Industrial Age, and that’s precisely what we do here–help you transition.)